 Dr. Pekala completed her training in hypnosis with the Milton H. Erickson Foundation.
 After witnessing hypnosis in action, she recognized how immensely beneficial the technique could be for clients in her areas of expertise, especially those with eating disorders, depression, anxiety, and pain conditions.
 Hypnosis allows clients with eating disorders to connect with their emotions, intuition, and selves in a safe and supported environment.
-Dr. Pekala also uses hypnosis to facilitate pain management, decrease unwanted behaviors, and foster self-confidence; she finds it especially effective when paired with mindfulness, acceptance, and relaxation techniques.
+Dr. Pekala also uses hypnosis to help patients recognize and grow their own strengths, facilitate pain management, decrease unwanted behaviors and troublesome thought patterns and foster self-confidence; she finds it especially effective when paired with mindfulness, acceptance, and relaxation techniques.

-Dr. Pekala also provides adjunctive family and couples’ therapy to complement individual therapy for eating disorders and gynecological pain disorders.
+Dr. Pekala also provides adjunctive family and couples’ therapy to complement individual therapy for eating disorders and sexual health.
 These sessions offer extensive psychoeducation and help clients and their significant others to express their needs in a supported atmosphere.
 These sessions also foster improved relationships and communication skills and allow participants to address previously avoided topics.
 Additional benefits are found in a significant reduction in symptoms, increased well-being, and strengthened relational bonds.

 Client-centered, collaborative care is at the core of Dr. Pekala’s work, and she tailors therapy to each client’s unique needs.
 Hypnosis is an integral part of therapy that provides relief while helping clients on their road to recovery, healing, and self-actualization.
 She is also committed to lifelong learning, and she remains current on the latest scientific research.
 Lastly, she approaches therapy with compassion, understanding, and curiosity, and she believes in an egalitarian model of therapy in which psychologist and client work together to illuminate a unique path in therapy.